 The format you are receiving is PINT-SG: Singapore's localisation of Peppol International Invoice (PINT), built on the Peppol BIS Billing 3.0 specification and carried as UBL 2.1 XML.
 You will not need to read the schema yourself — the access point parses the document on the way in — but PINT-SG and BIS Billing 3.0 are both names you will see in supplier emails, IRSP support tickets, and accounting-software activity logs, so the vocabulary matters.

-If the regime itself is unfamiliar, the broader picture — mandate dates, the 5-corner model in detail, why Singapore picked Peppol — is covered in our Singapore InvoiceNow mandate timeline and 5-corner model overview.
+Mandate dates, the 5-corner model, and why Singapore picked Peppol are in our Singapore InvoiceNow mandate timeline and 5-corner model overview.

 Choosing among the IMDA-accredited providers without picking a winner

-IMDA accreditation status.
-First, before anything else, confirm that the provider you are evaluating appears on the current IMDA Access Point Provider or IRSP list.
-A non-accredited provider cannot deliver PINT-SG to a Singapore Peppol receiver, and any provider claiming to broker InvoiceNow without accreditation is selling you something else.
+- IMDA accreditation status.
+Provider appears on the current IMDA Access Point Provider or IRSP list.
+A non-accredited provider cannot deliver PINT-SG to a Singapore Peppol receiver.

-Native integration vs middleware bridge for your accounting platform.
-Native means the provider has built a direct, supported connection into Xero, QuickBooks Online, or MYOB — typically via the platform's app marketplace and using a maintained connector.
-Middleware means a third-party connector sits between the provider and the accounting software, often as a separately contracted layer.
-Native is faster to set up, fewer moving parts to break, and the support routing is cleaner when something goes wrong.
-Middleware is sometimes the only available path for a given platform–provider combination and can be perfectly stable, but it does add a vendor relationship to the diagram.
+- Native integration vs middleware bridge.
+Native (provider has built a direct, maintained connector into Xero, QuickBooks Online, or MYOB via the platform's app marketplace) is faster to set up and cleaner to support than middleware.
+Middleware is sometimes the only path for a given platform–provider combination and can be stable, but it adds a vendor to the diagram.

-This is the framework, not a recommendation.
-Storecove and Link4 surface most often in Singapore Xero and QuickBooks searches respectively because they have built the strongest single-platform integrations for those products; smaller IRSPs (Advintek, Peppol Express, and others on the IMDA list) cover specific niches that may matter more for some businesses than the dominant names do.
-Apply the criteria above to your shortlist and the right answer for your stack will surface.
+Storecove and Link4 surface most often in Singapore Xero and QuickBooks searches because they have built the strongest single-platform integrations for those products; smaller IRSPs (Advintek, Peppol Express, and others on the IMDA list) cover niches that may matter more for some businesses.

 The Xero path — Storecove as the dominant bridge into Bills awaiting review